Bowriverstudio/fscrawler/docs/source/dev/build.rst

 When running from the command line with ``mvn`` integration tests are ran against all supported versions.
 This is done by running a Docker instance of elasticsearch using the expected version.

-A HTTP server is also started on port 8080 during the integration tests, alternatively the assigned port can be set with `-Dtests.rest.port=8090` argument.

 Run tests from your IDE
 """""""""""""""""""""""

 To run integration tests from your IDE, you need to start tests in ``fscrawler-it-common`` module.
 But you need first to specify the Maven profile to use and rebuild the project.

-* ``es-7x`` for Elasticsearch 7.x
 * ``es-6x`` for Elasticsearch 6.x
 * ``es-5x`` for Elasticsearch 5.x